1924 Democratic Party presidential primaries: McAdoo vs. Underwood

 Those handicaps did not deter McAdoo from campaigning vigorously and effectively in presidential primaries.
 He won easily against minor candidates, whose success might have denied him key delegations in the South and the West, but Senator Oscar Underwood of Alabama was no match for McAdoo.
 Opposed to Prohibition and to the Klan, Underwood failed to identify himself with the kind of progressivism that would have won him some compensating support.
-Underwood ‘s candidacy also suffered from a view that he was not a “real southerner” since he had been born in Kentucky, and his father had served as a colonel in the Union Army.
+Underwood's candidacy also suffered from a view that he was not a "real southerner" since he had been born in Kentucky, and his father had served as a colonel in the Union Army.
 "He is a New York candidate living in the South," said William Jennings Bryan.
 McAdoo defeated Underwood in Georgia and even split the Alabama delegation.
 Whatever appeal that Underwood had outside of the South was erased by the emerging candidacy of Al Smith.

 McAdoo vs. Smith

 In their immediate effects, the heated primary contests drew to McAdoo the financial support of the millionaires Thomas Chadbourne and Bernard Baruch, who was indebted to McAdoo for his appointment as head of the War Industries Board, and they strengthened the resolve of Governor Smith, ten years younger than McAdoo, to make a serious try for the nomination, which he had originally sought primarily to block McAdoo on the behalf of the eastern political bosses.
 The contests also hardened the antagonisms between the candidates and cut deeper divisions within the electorate.
-In doing so, they undoubtedly retrieved lost ground for McAdoo and broadened his previously-shrinking base of support, drawing to him rural, Klan, and dry elements awakened by the invigorated candidacy of Smith.
+In doing so, they undoubtedly retrieved lost ground for McAdoo and broadened his previously shrinking base of support, drawing to him rural, Klan, and dry elements awakened by the invigorated candidacy of Smith.
 Senator Kenneth McKellar of Tennessee wrote to his sister Nellie: "I see McAdoo carried Georgia by such an overwhelming majority that it is likely to reinstate him in the running."

 The Klan seemed to oppose every Democratic candidate except McAdoo.
-A Klan newspaper rejected Henry Ford because he had given a Lincoln car to a Catholic archbishop, flatly rejected Smith as a Catholic from "Jew York," and it called Underwood the "Jew, jug, Jesuit candidate."
-The primaries, therefore played, their part in crystallizing the split within the party that would tear it apart at the forthcoming convention.
+A Klan newspaper rejected Henry Ford because he had given a Lincoln car to a Catholic archbishop; flatly rejected Smith as a Catholic from "Jew York;" and called Underwood the "Jew, jug, Jesuit candidate."
+The primaries, therefore, played their part in crystallizing the split within the party that would tear it apart at the forthcoming convention.

 City immigrants and McAdoo progressives had earlier joined to fight the Mellon tax plans in Congress since both groups represented people of small means.
 Deeper social animosities dissolved their alliance, and the urban-rural division rapidly supplanted all others.
-Frank Walsh, a progressive New York lawyer, wrote: "If his [Smith's] religion is a bar, of course it is all right with me to bust up the Democratic party on such an issue."
+Frank Walsh, a progressive New York lawyer, wrote, "If his [Smith's] religion is a bar, of course it is all right with me to bust up the Democratic party on such an issue."